ArkEcosystemArchive/docs-legacy/docs/tutorials/node/setup.md

 ## Introduction

-Here we will help you set up an ARK Relay node, which relays transactions and secures the ARK Network.
+Here we will help you set up an ARK relay node, which relays transactions and secures the ARK network.

 ## Bare-metal